A. Receiving the Application

 - Non-refundable application processing fee of $75.00 (US) for U.S. citizens and Permanent Residents or $85.00 (US) for Non-Resident Aliens (Internationals);

 - One unofficial transcript from all colleges and universities attended; (NOTE: Applicants currently attending, or who have previously attended NC State, are not required to provide an NC State transcript.)

 - Three recommendations from people who know the prospective student's academic record and potential for graduate study;

 - On-line North Carolina Residency Form if claiming NC residence for tuition purposes;

 - Official GRE or other standardized test scores, statements of purpose, portfolios or other work samples, depending on requirements of particular program; and

 - Official TOEFL or IELTS scores, where applicable (see Section 2.3 for further information).

 - 3. Transcript Requirements

 Legible, unofficial copies of transcripts should be uploaded to the application for review purposes.
-Upon recommendation of admission, the University requires that official transcripts of all prior course work be on file in the student's permanent record at NC State.
+Upon recommendation of admission, the University requires that official transcripts that document all prior degrees be on file in the student's permanent record at NC State.
 The transcript(s) must include a statement of any degree(s) awarded.
 Some applicants who are enrolled in a degree program at the time they apply to the Graduate School can only provide an incomplete official transcript at the time of admission recommendation.
 For these students, they will be required to provide the Graduate School with the official, complete transcript(s), including statements of all degrees awarded, no later than the last day of classes of the first semester they are enrolled.
 Failure to do so will result in cancellation of the student's registration for the next semester and termination of their graduate program at NC State.

 - 4. Deadlines for Applications